Mildred Fay Jefferson: Career

-Anti-abortion work
+Right-to-life activism

-One root of Jefferson's opposition to abortion was her dedication to the Hippocratic oath, which morally bound her to the preservation of life.
+According to Jefferson, one root of her opposition to abortion was her dedication to the Hippocratic oath, which morally bound her to the preservation of life.
 Her interest in abortion issues was triggered when she was asked to sign a petition opposing a resolution proposed by the American Medical Association supporting liberalization of abortion-related laws.

-It was around 1970 when Jefferson became one of the founders of Massachusetts Citizens for Life.
-She later helped found the National Right to Life Committee (NRLC).
-In 1971, she became a member of the NRLC board of directors.
+Her activism began in 1970, with a role in the board of governors on The Value of Life Committee (VOLCOM).
+In 1972, she left her role on VOLCOM to found the Massachusetts Citizens for Life (MCFL) and also helped found the National Right to Life Committee (NRLC).
 She became the vice president of the National Right to Life Committee in 1973 and then was elected as chairman of the board the following year.
-Mildred then was elected as president of NRLC, serving three terms from 1975 to 1978.
+Dr. Jefferson then was elected as president of NRLC, serving three terms from 1975 to 1978.
+She played a key role in all of these organizations by emphasizing the importance of preserving human life from conception to death.
 Jefferson concurrently wrote a column, "Lifelines", in the National Right to Life News publication.

+She served on the boards of more than 30 groups opposing abortion, euthanasia, human cloning, and embryonic stem cell research.
+Within the black community Jefferson advocated for the pro-life cause by becoming a member of Black Americans for Life.

 In 1975, Jefferson was the first witness for the prosecution in the manslaughter case levied against Kenneth Edelin for his performance of a legal abortion.

 It was in 1980 that Jefferson helped the National Right to Life Committee start a political action committee because she believed it was important to lobby and support anti-abortion candidates for office.
 While a Republican, she helped Democrat Ellen McCormack run for the Democratic Party presidential nomination in 1976.
 Apart from NRLC, Jefferson served on boards of directors of more than 30 anti-abortion organizations.

 Jefferson is also noted for changing Ronald Reagan's stance on abortion from pro-choice to anti-abortion.
-He wrote to her in a letter, "You have made it irrefutably clear that an abortion is the taking of a human life, I am grateful to you."
+He wrote to her in a letter, "I wish I could have heard your views before our legislation was passed.
+You made it irrefutably clear that an abortion is the taking of human life.
+I’m grateful to you."